-The insurance market in the UK has been hardening at a rate not seen since 2001/02 and the Covid-19 pandemic has only accelerated this trend.
-This means that we are in the phase of the market cycle where in general, insurer capacity is withdrawing from the market, competition is reducing, premium rates are increasing, policy coverage is narrowing and insurers are being highly selective about which risks they choose to insure.
+For the last two years, the insurance market both in the UK and globally has been hardening at a rate not seen since 2001/02.
+We are at the peak of the phase of the market cycle where, in general, insurer capacity is withdrawing from the market, competition is reducing, premium rates are increasing, policy coverage is narrowing and insurers are being highly selective regarding the risks they choose to insure.

 The effect of Covid-19 on the insurance market

 The full effects of the Covid-19 pandemic remain unknown.
 The Contingency, Travel and Production insurance markets suffered immediate losses in 2020 and subsequently, as the economy experiences a severe downturn, markets such as Trade Credit and Surety are expecting a large volume of claims in 2021.